orientiered/MoneyLang/README.md

 ## Middle-end

-There's no middle-end which optimizes code, but you can use [crefr's](https://github.com/crefr/language) one, because IR is compatible.
+There's no middle-end which optimizes code, but you can use [crefr's](https://github.com/crefr/language) one, because AST is compatible.

 ## Backend